Raymund Vincent Aaron

 Mansmith YMMA Awardee for Brand Management

-Creating delicious, feel-good moments easy for everyone is what McDonald’s as a brand promises to deliver to its customers; and this is what Ashley used as her guiding principle when she was given the opportunity to steer 3 of McDonald’s core products to unprecedented success.
+Creating delicious, feel-good moments for everyone is what McDonald’s promises to its customers; and this is what Ashley used as her guiding principle when she was given the opportunity to steer 3 of McDonald’s core products to unprecedented success.

 Ashley started her McDonald’s career with the daunting task of re-launching one of its key products, Chicken McDo.
 With an array of fried chicken options already proliferating the market, she developed a simple yet strategic launch objective – to make Chicken McDo a part of people’s consideration set – not as an immediate replacement.
 The Chicken McMcMcDo campaign, while making use of traditional media, differentiated itself with a witty mnemonic device targeting young adults to stir their curiosity and get them to try McDonald’s best-tasting chicken.
 And try they did, with sales immediately skyrocketing by +24%.
 Ashley then developed a 3-year growth plan, shifting Chicken McDo communications between value and taste, resulting to its outstanding +48% growth since 2014.